 Speaking of Netflix,

 is a great way to break the ice at a happy hour.
-Ask each person who their favorite character is and why, and watch your virtual chat room explode into debate and intrigue.
-You'll get to discuss one of the Bridgerton best shows to come out of quarantine all while learning about everyone's points of view ahead of season two.
-8 First Trip Once All Of This Is Over
+Ask each person who their favorite character is and why, and watch your virtual chat room erupt into debate and intrigue.
+You'll get to discuss one of the Bridgerton best shows to come out over the last year, all while learning about everyone's points of view ahead of season two.
+8 Next Dream Vacation

-A great icebreaker that can get everyone in a slightly happier mood is asking everyone what they want their first trip to be once everything returns to normal in regard to the pandemic.
+A great icebreaker that can get everyone in a slightly happier mood is asking everyone where they are planning on travelling to when it’s possible.
 Has someone been itching to go to Italy?
 Mexico?
 Maybe Dubai?
 Discuss your future travel plans and learn a little more about the people you're virtually drinking with.

 9 Hidden Talents